Bruno Pereirinha

-Bruno Alexandre Marques Pereirinha (born 2 March 1988) is a former Portuguese footballer.
+Bruno Alexandre Marques Pereirinha (born 2 March 1988) is a Portuguese former footballer.
 He played mainly as a right midfielder, also being able to operate as an attacking right-back.

-He spent most of his professional career with Sporting CP, appearing in 143 official matches over five seasons (five goals scored) and winning three major titles, including two Portuguese Cups.
-Abroad, he had spells at Lazio in Italy and Atlético Paranaense of Brazil.
+He spent most of his professional career with Sporting CP, appearing in 145 official matches over five seasons (six goals scored) and winning three major titles, including two Taça de Portugal.
+Abroad, he had spells at Lazio in Italy and Athletico Paranaense of Brazil.

 All youth levels comprised, Pereirinha won 53 caps for Portugal, including 23 for the under-21s.

 Club career

 Sporting CP

 Born in Rio de Mouro, Lisbon District, Pereirinha made his professional debut for Sporting CP in 2006–07, having started that same season on loan at Segunda Liga team C.D.
 Olivais e Moscavide, as Miguel Veloso before him.
 His first appearance for the main squad came on 13 January 2007, playing 18 minutes of a 0–0 away draw with C.F.
 Os Belenenses, the club where he spent most of his youth career.

-On 13 March 2008, in the campaign's UEFA Cup round-of-16 second leg against Bolton Wanderers, Pereirinha scored an 85th-minute goal that gave Sporting a 1–0 home victory and a spot in the quarter-finals.
-He had also netted in the previous round, to help beat hosts FC Basel 3–0.
+On 13 March 2008, in the campaign's UEFA Cup round-of-16 second leg against Bolton Wanderers, Pereirinha scored an 85th-minute goal that gave Sporting a 1–0 home win and a spot in the quarter-finals.
+He had also netted in the previous round, in the 3–0 away victory over FC Basel.

-Pereirinha continued to be regularly used the following years, but almost exclusively from the bench.
+Pereirinha continued to be regularly used in the following years, but almost exclusively from the bench.
 On 21 March 2009, in a rare start, he opened the score against Lisbon neighbours S.L.
 Benfica in the final of the Taça da Liga, but the Lions eventually lost on penalties after 1–1 in regulation time.

 On 22 June 2010, being deemed surplus to requirements at Sporting, the 22-year-old Pereirinha was loaned to fellow Primeira Liga side Vitória de Guimarães, initially in a season-long move.
 In early January 2011, however, he joined Kavala F.C. of the Super League Greece also on loan.

 Lazio

 In 2012–13, Pereirinha was completely ostracised by all four Sporting managers – as several other Portuguese players – also being demoted to the B team in division two and dealing with a right knee injury.
-Subsequently, he cut ties with the club and signed shortly after with S.S.
-Lazio in Italy, for three and a half years.
+Subsequently, he cut ties with the club and signed shortly after with SS Lazio in Italy for three and a half years.

 Pereirinha left the Romans on 15 July 2015, after buying out his contract.